It’s Christmas time – the time of making lists – list of gifts, list of things to do, food to prepare, people to see. List of things NOT to do.

 Yes, it might sound strange, but sometimes this is the only thing we forget.
 If you want to avoid some common mistakes and reduce the stress during the holidays (because this is your time to relax!) follow these 10 simple rules.

-It is so easy to spend all your money to buy better gifts or go to your dream vacation.
+It is so easy to spend all your money to buy nicer gifts, or embark on your dream vacation.
 It is even easier to spoil the kids with new expensive toys.
-But remember credit cards are not limitless, and besides someone has to pay them down sooner or later.
+But remember credit cards are not limitless, and besides someone has to pay the bills sooner or later.
 This can really spoil the next several months.

 Do not start a new diet